 Based on the foregoing reasons, the court entered an order dismissing the case under Federal Rule of Civil Procedure Rule 12(b)(3) on forum non conveniens grounds provided that the defendant agreed to submit to jurisdiction in German and not object to the admission of evidence obtained in the United States.

-Contact our legal translation service to obtain legal translation of letter rogatory and other litigation documents for international process of service from and into German, Mandarin, Spanish, French, Swedish, Korean, Portuguese, Italian, and other languages for transnational, cross-border litigation and for international travel litigation, for cross-border e-Discovery dealing with multilingual documents and emails, and to hire a court-certified deposition interpreter for an international video deposition in any foreign language.
+Contact our legal translation service to obtain legal translation of letter rogatory, letter of request, and other litigation documents for international process of service from and into German, Mandarin, Spanish, French, Swedish, Korean, Portuguese, Italian, and other languages for transnational, cross-border litigation and for international travel litigation, for cross-border e-Discovery dealing with multilingual documents and emails, and to hire a court-certified deposition interpreter for an international video deposition in any foreign language.

 #alllanguagealliance #documenttranslation #certifiedtranslation #litigationtranslation #internationallitigation #transnationallitigation #crossborderlitigation #mandarintranslation #koreantranslation #spanishtranslation #frenchtranslation #swedishtranslation #portuguesetranslation #italiantranslation #letterrogatorytranslation #law #lawyers #foreignserviceofprocess #internationalserviceofprocess